 The President James K. Polk State Historic Site is at 12031 Lancaster Highway in Pineville.

-This presentation will also include illustrations, and an opportunity to hear medieval carols and colonial tunes about the celebration of Twelfth Night.
+Mr. Vinson’s presentation will include illustrations and the opportunity to hear medieval carols and colonial tunes about the celebration of Twelfth Night.
 Plus, get a taste of the holiday spirit with a slice of King Cake.